Shakedown! (theStart album)

-Background and recording
+Music, writing and recording

-In August 1998, Aimee Echo of Human Waste Project and Jamie Miller of Snot decided to form a new band called Hero.
-Echo and Miller had both become disenchanted with the increasingly aggressive nu metal scene that both of their respective bands were based in, and Echo had quit Human Waste Project in July of that year due to creative differences with the other members of the group, who were intent on pursuing a heavier direction with their next release.
-The duo subsequently sought to develop a sound that was less heavy and more reflective of their musical influences.
-Human Waste Project drummer Scott Ellis and guitarist Mike Smith, a friend of Miller, joined Hero not long after its formation; the band's first rehearsal took place on August 23, 1998, and the band played their first ever show on September 9, 1998.
+In August 1998, Aimee Echo of Human Waste Project and Jamie Miller of Snot formed a new band called Hero.
+Echo and Miller had both become disenchanted with the increasingly aggressive nu metal scene that both of their respective bands were based in, and Echo had quit Human Waste Project in July of that year due to creative differences with the other members of the group.
+The duo subsequently sought to develop a sound that was less heavy and more reflective of their musical tastes and influences, drawing from 1970s and 1980s punk rock and new wave music.
+The band's sound was also described as power pop and synth-pop.
+Human Waste Project drummer Scott Ellis and guitarist Mike Smith, a friend of Miller, joined Hero not long after its formation; the band's first rehearsal took place on August 23, 1998, and they played their first show on September 9, 1998.

 Hero's live performances were well received, and the band caught the attention of producer Josh Abraham.
-Abraham became a early supporter of the Hero's music, and subsequently signed the band to JAB Records, an imprint label he had recently established on 143 Records, which in turn was a Warner Music Group label distributed by Atlantic Records.
+Abraham became an early supporter of the Hero's music, and subsequently signed the band to JAB Records, an imprint label he had recently established on 143 Records, which in turn was a Warner Music Group label distributed by Atlantic Records.
 The band signed their record deal with 143/Atlantic/JAB on July 29, 1999, and thereafter headed to Abraham's rehearsal space in Los Angeles to begin work on their debut album.
-Recording sessions for Hero's debut, then known as Circles, commenced in September 1999, and wrapped up in December the same year.
+Recording sessions for Hero's debut, then known as Circles, commenced in September 1999, and wrapped up by the end of the year.
 Brian Virtue engineered the album's recording sessions, whilst Dave Ogilive handled the album's mixing duties.
-Miller was responsible for composing the album's music, which was worked on in and out of the studio, whilst Aimee handled the album's lyrics and melodies.
-As neither Echo or Miller had any set visions or expectations for the band's output, the album's writing process proved to be swift.
-Midway through the album's recording sessions, Hero changed their name to theSTART after learning that the name "Hero" was already taken by a number of bands, although this did not affect any of their pre-existing recording plans.
+Midway through the album's production, Hero changed their name to theSTART after learning that the name "Hero" was already taken by a number of bands, although this did not affect any of their pre-existing recording plans.